DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 $x = KR[I | -\bar C]\bold x$

+Usually we would represent the world-to-image transformation using a translation offset as opposed to making the center of the pinhole explicit, so in this case the camera matrix would be:

+$P = K[R | \bold t]$

 #### Parameterization and Degrees of Freedom
 As explained above, there are in general nine degrees of freedom for the pinhole camera model.